mae3301/mae3301.github.io/_posts/2023-07-23-magic-squares.md

 title: Lab Report on Magic Squares
 ---

 ## Summary

-The solved portions of [*Liber Primus*](https://uncovering-cicada.fandom.com/wiki/Liber_Primus_Unsolved_Pages) allow us to fill in part, but not all, of the magic squares in sections 3 and 7 of that text with words.
+[*Liber Primus*](https://uncovering-cicada.fandom.com/wiki/Liber_Primus_Unsolved_Pages) contains two magic squares of numbers in sections 3 and 7.
+The deciphered portions of that text provide words "matching" some, but not all, of the numbers in those squares.
+The explanation of what it means for a word to "match" a number is detailed in this report.

 ## Disclaimer/Warning
 Nothing dangerous about this investigation, unless it is the danger posed to one's mental health by obsessing.